IV1201-Group-2/application-form-service/README.md

 # Application Form API

-This API is used by applicants to manage their application forms and personal information.
+This API is used by applicants to submit their application for a job.
+The API allows applicants to check their registered personal information as well as submit an application.

 ## Personal Info Endpoint